rohinchandra-li/Viva/Viva/insights/org-team-insights/copilot-dashboard.md

 For additional guidance on how to format your .csv file, refer to this example formatted .csv: [Impact Dashboard survey sample file](https://go.microsoft.com/fwlink/?linkid=2260529).

-Once you’ve formatted the .csv file accordingly, use these steps to upload it:
+Once you've formatted the .csv file accordingly, use these steps to upload it:

 1. In the Viva Insights analyst experience, select **Survey data**.